An inexact Matrix-Newton method for solving NEPv: Newton's Method for nonlinear matrix equations

-We refer to $K_F(X)$ as the \textbf{Kronecker form} of the Fréchet derivative. \end{definition} It is straightforward to show that the classic rules for differentiating composed functions apply to the Fréchet derivative in the same way, most notably the product and chain rule \cite[Sec.
-3.2]{matrixfunctions}.\\ As the Fréchet derivative is linear in $E$, solving a linear matrix equation is required to find the update direction $E_j$ in \eqref{eq:newtonfrechet}.
-Certainly, similar to the scalar and vector-valued case, Newton's method in the form \eqref{eq:newtonfrechet} can be shown to converge quadratically in a neighbourhood around a root $X^*\in\CC^{n,k}$ of $F$ as long as $F$ is Fréchet differentiable and the update equation $L_F(X_j,E_j)=-F(X_j)$ has a unique solution for every $X_j$ \cite{newtonbanach}.\\ Since solving the equation directly for $E$ is usually challenging due to the Fréchet derivative being complicated, we have to settle for approximate solutions to the update equation which we can compute by iterative methods, leading to a class of algorithms called inexact Newton methods (INM) which we will briefly introduce in the following section.
+We refer to $K_F(X)$ as the \textbf{Kronecker form} of the Fréchet derivative.
+We say that $L_F(X)$ is \textbf{nonsingular} at a point $X$, if its matrix representation $K_F(X)$ is nonsingular. \end{definition} It is straightforward to show that the classic rules for differentiating composed functions apply to the Fréchet derivative in the same way, most notably the product and chain rule \cite[Sec.
+3.2]{matrixfunctions}.\\ As the Fréchet derivative is linear in $\dx$, we can see immediately that solving a linear matrix equation is required to find the update direction $\dx_j$ in \eqref{eq:newtonfrechet}.
+Certainly, similar to the scalar and vector-valued case, Newton's method in the form \eqref{eq:newtonfrechet} can be shown to converge quadratically in a neighbourhood around a root $X^*\in\RR^{n,k}$ of $F$ as long as $F$ is Fréchet differentiable and the update equation $L_F(X_j,\dx_j)=-F(X_j)$ has a unique solution for every $X_j$ \cite{newtonbanach}.
+However, there is also some research towards the convergence of Newton's method if the Jacobian (or the Fr\'echet derivative) is analytically or numerically rank deficient and the update equation has only unique solutions in the least-squares sense or non-isolated zeros exist \cite{newtonpseudoinverse,newtonconstrank,newtoncriterion,nonisolated}.\\ Since solving the linear equation \eqref{eq:newtonfrechet} directly for $\dx_j$ is usually challenging due to the Fréchet derivative being complicated, we have to settle for approximate solutions to the update equation which we can compute by iterative methods, leading to a class of algorithms called inexact Newton methods (INM) which we will briefly introduce in the following section.